collective/ZopeSkel/README.txt

 * Put created packages under source code sversion control (Subversion, Git).

 * Create a Plone installation on the production server.
-Plone Unified installer is the preferred method.
+For this step the Plone Unified installer is the preferred method of building a distribution.

 * Install your site customization packages on the production server.